wp-plugins/nextcellent-gallery-nextgen-legacy/readme.txt

 - You should go to original NextGEN plugin to check this out. <a href="http://www.NextGEN-gallery.com/languages/" target="_blank">click here to find out more.</a>

 == Changelog ==

+= V1.9.15 - 03.10.2013 =
+* Code simplification: code supporting PHP4 has no use.
+Deprecated.
+* Plugin should work with PHP strict standard enabled.
+* Improper call to static functions corrected all over the code
+* Disabled donator metabox since link is dead

 = V1.9.14 - 01.09.2013 =
 * The plugin will deactivate if NextGEN (all versions) plugin is installed & activated